ekarudianto/nouislider-angular/README.md

-# This is an forked repository from
+# This is a forked repository from
 [Yankovsky nouislider angular directive](https://github.com/Yankovsky/nouislider-angular)

+This is nouislider angular directive converted into module based so that it could have a es6 'import' syntax support.

 # nouislider-angular